bzethmayr/komatsu-loomis/README.md

 Mobile distinction is coming in last
 Image? this wanted to display the image for the page.
-Do all pages have those? :ackbar: cutting it at component stub (no ajax) and servlet implementation
+Do all pages have those? :ackbar: cutting it at component stub (no ajax) and servlet implementation ...
+Speculative scope on further branch it would be easier in shell, but, if we combine the component template and the JS kinda sloppy-like...

 ```

 ----